matbelcao/sagrada-game/Deliverables/Socket-Protocol.md

 This message is a request to the server to specify the possible placements in the user's schema of a die that is temporarily selected by the user.

-##### `SELECT rerolled_die`
+##### `SELECT modified_die`

-This asks the server a list of possible placements for the die that has been rerolled following a `CHOOSE die_to_reroll`.
+This asks the server a list of possible placements for the die that has been rerolled, swapped, flipped... following a `CHOOSE`.
 It will trigger a `LIST placements` from the server towards the client.
 If the client receives an empty list or simply chooses to `DISCARD`, the toolcard will be marked as used (if it wasn't already) and the used favor tokens will be gone.

 ##### `SELECT tool <index>`
 +   `<index>`: the index of the toolcard in the list of toolcards that the client received with a sequence of `SEND tool` (tipically at the beginning of the match)